piotr-machura/arch-setup/README.md

 ```

 ### Git
-We have cloned a git config under `~/.config/git/config`.
-It is set up to include an **identity** file, which contains our
+The git config under `~/.config/git/config` is set up to include an **identity** file, which contains user's
 personal info.
-This way the config can be distributed without distributing all the personal info with it.
-Provide said
+This way the config can be distributed without distributing sensitive data like the email address and GPG
-identity file by creating
+key ID.
+Provide said identity file by creating
 ```none
 ~/.config/git/id
 ----------------